A. The management and administration of all Grand Jury activities shall be performed by the Grand Jury Judge. The Grand Jury Judge shall:

 C. The proceedings of the Grand Jury of Wood County, Ohio shall be recorded pursuant to these rules:

-5. The deliberations of the Grand Jury after each case has been submitted shall not be recorded.
+4. The deliberations of the Grand Jury shall not be recorded.

 No copies of any such tapes shall be made except by order of the Court.
 Any tapes released to the Court or to the Prosecuting Attorney shall be listened to only by the Judge or Prosecuting Attorney or staff attorneys.

 7. Except upon motion and after a finding of a particularized need, there shall be no disclosure of